bonkmaykrQ/kurs-myspace-themes/docs/index.md

 ## Installation
 Copy the line of code for the style you want, listed below.
 Paste it into the CSS box on your Edit Profile page.

 **You do not need to do anything to install a new update.
-Your profile CSS will be always be automatically synchronized with the latest version available from the Github repo.**
+Your profile CSS will be automatically synchronized with the latest version available from the Github repo.**

 # Stylesheet List